Interview with Anton Ananyev, Chief Operating Manager at Wedding.net

 Background

 Getting married is a big deal in India.
-Known worldwide for its tradition of lavish wedding celebrations that can last up to a week, it’s no wonder that the country’s wedding industry is valued at more than $50 billion.
+Known worldwide for its tradition of lavish wedding celebrations that can last up to a week, it’s no wonder that the country’s wedding industry is valued at over $50 billion.

-To knock the socks off their guests, couples use Wedding.net, one of the leading wedding planning websites in India.
+Couples use Wedding.net, one of India's leading wedding planning websites, to knock the socks off their guests.
 The platform provides a marketplace of vendors, making it easy to find and hire all the services you need for your big day(s).

 Founded in Russia four years ago, the company is now headquartered in Noida, India.
 Leading the 15-person team is Anton Ananyev, the company’s Chief Operating Manager.